And a scholar of the Law stood up and put Him to the test, saying, "Teacher, what shall I do to inherit eternal life?"

-The beginning of the solution to this problem is precisely in the differencial text in the other two versions of the second passage, i.e. those of Mark and Luke:
+The beginning of the solution to this problem is precisely in the different text of the beginning of the second passage in the other two versions of it, i.e. those of Mark and Luke:

 A ruler questioned Him, saying, "Good Teacher, what shall I do to inherit eternal life?"

 And Jesus said to him, "Why do you call Me good?
 No one is good except God alone.

 While a trivial first reading of this passage is that Jesus denies his divinity, an enlightened reading is that Jesus is saying: "Why do you call Me good, if you have NOT yet come to know that I and the Father are one (Jn 10: 30), each of Us being the one and same "I Am" of Ex 3: 14?
 No one is good except God alone."
 With this reading, it becomes clear that the quoted first part of Jesus' answer to the young rich person, or "ruler", is that which applies to any person of good will who, through no fault of their own, does NOT know that Jesus is the Consubstantial Son of God.
 Which was also the case of the scholar of the Law in the first passage.
 Any such persons "who, through no fault of their own, do not know the Gospel of Christ or his Church, but who nevertheless seek God with a sincere heart, and, moved by grace, try in their actions to do his will as they know it through the dictates of their conscience (enlightened, in the case of the people in the quoted passages, by the divinely revealed commandments) – those too may achieve eternal salvation."
 (LG 16)